Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 1. This behavior works with most loops (like while and for-of loops)
 2. But it won't work with loops that require a callback.
 Examples of such loops that require a fallback include forEach, map, filter, and reduce.
-So, sequentially resolve a bunch of promises in order, one after the other is not not possible in forEach, map, filter (loops that require a callback)
+3. So, sequentially resolve a bunch of promises in order, one after the other is not not possible in forEach, map, filter (loops that require a callback).
+But we can achieve this by using reduce method.
 ```

 - TO See Explanation Click on the following link :